PaulTiffany/paleae/PHILOSOPHY.md

 Your repository contains signal and noise, essential files and build artifacts, documentation and debris.
 Paleae helps you separate the grain from the chaff, creating clean snapshots that highlight what matters for AI analysis.

 Like traditional winnowing, this process requires judgment.
-That's why Paleae gives you precise control over what gets included and what gets filtered out.
+That's why Paleae gives you precise [filtering control](paleae.wiki/Configuration.md) over what gets included and what gets filtered out.

 ## Long-term Thinking